Gary Lightbody: Views on music industry

 Lightbody has held the view that Snow Patrol may have had an easier time succeeding in the music industry than a band forming at the present time and attempting to become successful, given the changed state of the music industry, specifically how music is obtained by consumers.
 He questions the public's motive to buy the songs which they have already listened to, and blames Myspace for it.

 Of Snow Patrol, Lightbody has said that all albums they managed to sell in the early days were from touring, as there were no unauthorized copies of their music available then.
 He believes if the current state of the industry continues, it would become impossible for bands starting out to become full-time.
 Despite this, he observes that the band might not have survived if they had been successful early in their career, as they would have subsequently taken that success for granted.

 Personal life

 Lightbody is a supporter of Manchester United and has been known to support both the Republic of Ireland and Northern Ireland national football teams.
 This is supported by the song "Lifening", in which he sings the lyrics "Ireland in the World Cup, either North or South".

 He is a fan of the X-Men, particularly Wolverine, and owns a stack of comics.
 He bought several comics as a child and has some that he has never opened, hoping they would become rare collectibles someday; in a later interview, he light-heartedly mentioned that they could earn him a small pension.
 He considers himself a "comics freak".

 Despite having written several romantic songs, Lightbody has been reported as having had trouble talking to women.

-Lightbody has been in many doomed relationships, and he blames their failure on only himself, considering himself "rubbish with women".
-He attributes the failure partly to him "never being in the same place for very long", and admits that at times he has been hopelessly in love.
+Lightbody quit drinking alcohol in 2016 before recording the album Wildness.